 - Misrepresenting that he/she is 18 or over for the purpose of obtaining either a) pornography, or b) admission to any presentation of pornography; or

-- Selling or renting movies which contain pornography on the premises of a business establishment open to minors unless the person creates an area within the establishment which prevents minors from observing the movies or any material that advertises the sale or advertising of the movies and is labeled “Adults Only” in a prominent and conspicuous location.2
+- Selling or renting movies that contain pornography on the premises of a business establishment open to minors unless the person creates an area within the establishment that prevents minors from observing the movies or any material that advertises the sale or advertising of the movies and is labeled “Adults Only” in a prominent and conspicuous location.2

 Note that it does not matter whether the harmful materials are delivered to the minor in person or through electronic communications.